AngusWebbHammond/GLFW-Ray-Tracer/README.md

 ## Features

-- Diffuse Reflections, through uniform random number generation.
+- Diffuse Reflections, using Lambert's cosine law to favour random values near the normal.
 - Specular Reflections.
 - Realtime updating of spheres.
 - Accumulation of frames.
+- Multithreading of the CPU to parallelize the ray casting from the camera.

 ## Dependencies